-Serbia: Unbundling in state gas company Srbijagas is the prerequisite for EU, but also for the EBRD loans6.
-October 2014. / News Serbia Energy
+Serbia: Unbundling in state gas company Srbijagas is the prerequisite for EU, but also for the EBRD loans, News Serbia Energy

 Director of the Energy Community Secretariat Janez Kopač has said that the unbundling within Srbijagas was the official prerequisite of the European Commission for the further negotiations on the joining to the EU, but also it was condition that the European Bank for the Reconstruction and Development (EBRD) placed some funds into the Serbian energy sector.

 Kopač said that the biggest problem was that Srbijagas should have been separated to the transmission system operator and the gas supplier.